wangyu9/steklov-code/README.md

 docker pull bempp/cl-notebook:latest
 docker run -v /path/to/folder:/root/shared -p 8888:8888 bempp/cl-notebook
 ```
-or install bempp by yourself, by following the official instruction: https://bempp.com/installation.html
+or install bempp-cl by yourself, by following the official instruction: https://bempp.com/installation.html

+Note the backend of bempp-cl is based on the fast multipole method (FMM), which is different from the older version of bempp we used that has the hierarchical matrix (HM) backend.

 # Old version setup instruction
 Originally, the code is written in python 2.7.
 To use this version: